Pyroh/Animated/README.md

 # Animated

-A description of this package.
+Frees you from the burden of implementing `AnimatableModifier`.